 As your data grows and becomes more connected, you will often find yourself looking to highlight a sub-set of your data to tell more meaningful stories.
 In order to harness the power of the graph in Ardoq's dynamic views, you can now use plain and parameterized graph queries to identify: Value Streams, Data Flows, User Flows, Contextualized Architectures, and much more.

 The powers of graph filters let you highlight only a selection of components and references in your visualization.
 The filters are highly flexible and with the option to enhance them with a changeable selection component.

 Graph filters are global for all users in the organization and configured by the Ardoq organization administrator.

 The Graph Filters are based on results from Gremlin graph queries.
 It helps to have some basic knowledge of Gremlin before starting with graph filters.
 Here is an introduction to get you going with the Gremlin graph search.
 The graph filters are based on the results from a Gremlin graph query.

 Types of Graph Filters

 The simplest graph filter is a Plain Graph Filter.
 The user can toggle it on and off.
 The filter will work together with all other filters and perspectives.

 These filters let you select where the graph filter will start its traversal of the graph.
 For example, if you have a graph filter that narrows down what you see based on the business unit you're in, you can populate the drop-down with all your business units, and create a filter that only shows what's relevant for that business unit.

 If you get no results or errors with your graph filter query, we are more than happy to help you with debugging.
-Start a chat, and one of our gremlin experts can ease the path for you into the Gremlin world.
+Start a chat in-app or via our website, and one of our Gremlin experts can ease the path for you into the Gremlin world.